Ilya Sutskever: Career and research

 In 2012, Sutskever spent about two months as a postdoc with Andrew Ng at Stanford University.
 He then returned to the University of Toronto and joined Hinton's new research company DNNResearch, a spinoff of Hinton's research group.
 In 2013, Google acquired DNNResearch and hired Sutskever as a research scientist at Google Brain.

 At Google Brain, Sutskever worked with Oriol Vinyals and Quoc Viet Le to create the sequence-to-sequence learning algorithm, and worked on TensorFlow.
 He is also one of the AlphaGo paper's many co-authors.

 At the end of 2015, Sutskever left Google to become cofounder and chief scientist of the newly founded organization OpenAI.

 In 2022, Sutskever tweeted, "it may be that today's large neural networks are slightly conscious", which triggered debates about AI consciousness.
-He is considered to have played a key role in the development of ChatGPT.
-In 2023, he announced that he would co-lead OpenAI's new "Superalignment" project, which is trying to solve the alignment of superintelligences within four years.
+He is considered to have played a key role in the development of ChatGPT, and later in leading the research that led to reasoning models.
+He is credited with establishing OpenAI’s scaling ethos.
+In 2023, he announced that he would co-lead OpenAI's new "Superalignment" project, which was trying to solve the alignment of superintelligences within four years.
 He wrote that even if superintelligence seems far off, it could happen this decade.

-Sutskever was formerly one of the six board members of the nonprofit entity that controls OpenAI.
+Sutskever was formerly one of the six board members of the nonprofit entity that controlled OpenAI.
 In November 2023, the board fired Sam Altman, saying that "he was not consistently candid in his communications with the board".
 He authored a 52-page memo that relied heavily on information from Mira Murati, accusing Altman of lying, manipulating executives, and fostering internal division.
-Sutskever submitted the memo to the board after months of tension and dissatisfaction with Altman's leadership style, and ultimately led the board in voting for Altman's termination.
+Sutskever submitted the memo to the board after months of tension and dissatisfaction with Altman's leadership style, and ultimately joined the board in voting for Altman's termination.
 In an all-hands company meeting shortly after the board meeting, Sutskever said that firing Altman was "the board doing its duty", but the next week, he expressed regret at having participated in Altman's ouster.
 Altman's firing and OpenAI's co-founder Greg Brockman's resignation led three senior researchers to resign from OpenAI.
 After that, Sutskever stepped down from the OpenAI board and was absent from OpenAI's office.
 Some sources suggested he was leading the team remotely, while others said he no longer had access to the team's work.